Tag Archives: Prince Edward Island

 By Ed Staskus

-“Either bring the evil-minded blackguard back to be hung or put him in the ground where you find him and spare us the trouble,” the consort to Queen Victoria said.
+“Either bring the evil-minded rogue back to be hung or put him in the ground where you find him and spare us the trouble,” Queen Victoria’s consort said.
+He had had enough of assassination attempts.

-He nearly lost his chance when he stepped out of the long boat landing him on the north coast of the island too soon for comfort and almost drowned.
-The water was deeper near the shore of the cove than anyone thought.
-He sank to the bottom not knowing how to swim and only made it back up on the back of one of the sailors who knew how to at least dog paddle.
+The Irishman nearly lost his chance for blood when he stepped out of the long boat landing him on the north coast of Prince Edward Island too soon for comfort and almost drowned.
+The water was deeper near the shore of the cove than anyone knew.
+He sank to the bottom not knowing how to swim and only made it back up on the back of one of the sailors who knew how to dog paddle, at least.

-The man he was after was Thomas Spate, a disgruntled veteran of the Crimean War.
-When he was awarded the Crimea Medal, he threw it away.
-When he was one of the first soldiers to receive the Victoria Cross for bravery in action during the Battle of Balaclava, he thought about throwing it away, too, but kept it.
+The evil-minded man he was after was Thomas Spate, a disgruntled veteran of the Crimean War.
+He had known how to kill Russians.
+When he was awarded the Crimea Medal, he threw it in his rucksack and forgot about it.
+When he was one of the first soldiers to receive the Victoria Cross for bravery in action at the Battle of Balaclava, he thought about throwing it in his rucksack, too, but didn’t.
 He wore it every day pinned on his coat over his heart.
+He kept it brighter and cleaner than anything else he possessed.

 During the war Queen Victoria knitted woolens for the troops and inspected military hospitals, wearing a custom-made red army jacket.
 When the war ended, she threw a series of victory balls in her new ballroom.
-Tom Spate watched from outside, driving himself crazy.
+Tom Spate watched from the outside, driving himself crazy.
 He was alone and down on his luck.
-He blamed everybody except himself for the bad things that happened to him.
+He blamed everybody except himself for the bad things happening to him.
 He walked incessantly, from one end of London to the other.
 He goose-stepped up and down Hyde Park.
 Small groups gathered to watch the performance.
-Queen Victoria saw him often enough to become familiar with him, although she never approached or spoke to him.
+The queen saw him often enough to become familiar with him, although she never approached or spoke to him.

 During one of his walks around London he spied Queen Victoria and Prince Albert outside Cambridge House.
 As their carriage left, it came to a stop outside the gate.
 Tom Spate had taken to carrying two old-fashioned flintlock coat pocket pistols.
 They were always loaded.
-He walked up to the carriage and pulled them out of his coat.
+He walked up to the carriage and pulled them out.
+He didn’t ask himself what he was doing.
 He straightened one arm and pulled the trigger.
 Nothing happened.
 He brought the other pistol to bear and pulled the trigger.
 It misfired.
-He had just enough time to strike his monarch on the head with the butt of one of the guns before Prince Albert lunged at him, shoving him away from the carriage.
+He had just enough time to jump at his monarch and strike her on the head with the butt of one of the guns before Prince Albert grabbed him, shoving him off the carriage.
 Men on the walk swarmed the would-be assassin and beat him almost to death.

-Queen Victoria stood up in her carriage and proclaimed in a firm voice, “I am not hurt,” even though she was gushing blood from a deep gash on her forehead.
-The blood was lit a violent red on her yellow crocheted shawl.
+Queen Victoria stood up in her carriage and proclaimed in a firm voice, “I am not hurt,” even though she was gushing blood from a penetrating gash on her forehead.
+The blood was crimson on her yellow crocheted shawl.

-Tom Spate was arrested imprisoned tried convicted and sentenced to transportation and twenty years hard labor in the penal colony on Tasmania.
+Tom Spate was arrested imprisoned tried convicted and sentenced to transportation and twenty years of hard labor in the penal colony on Tasmania.
 There was no appeal.
 There was no changing anybody’s mind.
+By their calculations he got what he deserved.
+“I would have had the rascal drawn and quartered,” Prince Albert complained, speaking his mind about crime and punishment.

-When he escaped his jailers and disappeared, Prince Albert summoned Bill Murphy, a mercenary who it was said always got his man.
-He told his monarch’s man as much.
-It took more than a year, but in the spring of 1859, he was making his way soaking wet up the hill from the cove to the village of North Rustico.
+When he escaped his jailers and disappeared, Prince Albert summoned Kieran Foyle, a mercenary who it was said always got his man.
+He told his monarch’s consort as much.
+It took almost a year, but in the spring of 1859, he was making his way soaking wet up the hill from the cove to the village of North Rustico.
 He knew where Tom Spate was and knew he could take his time.
-He needed to get out of his sopping clothes.
+He needed to get out of his clothes.
 He needed a hot cider and dinner.
 He needed a good night’s sleep in a feather bed on dry land that didn’t heave-ho all night long.
 He found the only boarding house in North Rustico and took a room.

-Bill Murphy’s man was living on the far side of the Stanley River, nine miles northwest up the coast.
-The Irishman grew up calling miles chains.
+Kieran Foyle’s prey was living on the far side of the Stanley River, nine miles northwest up the coast.
+The Irishman had grown up calling miles chains.
 His man was 720 chains away.
 It would take him about three hours to walk there on the coastal footpath.
-He had no intention of dragging anybody back to England in chains.
+He had no intention of dragging anybody back to England.
+The voyage itself took a month.
 “Jesus and Mary chain,” he grumbled.
 He had every intention of collecting his bounty.

 “It is mussel mud,” the man, a farmer, said.
 “The land needs lime to breathe new life into it.
 We use the mud from bays and riverbeds.
 It’s filled with oyster shells.”